joostflick/functional-programming/README.md

 Per year I receive 5 pages of data, so 100 books.

-When (for now manually) inserting those in my d3 visualisation I should already be able to see some sort of change in the amount of English books.
+When inserting those in my d3 visualisation I should already be able to see some sort of change in the amount of English books.

 For my first visualization of this data I decided go with a bar chart per year.
 Later I want this to be a grouped bar chart so you have a clear overview of multiple years like this:
 ![Bar chart](./schets.jpeg)

-For now I made a bar chart in d3 that works per year.
+For the moment being I made a bar chart in d3 that shows English and Dutch books in percentage by year.
 By making a query to look up 100 books in 2010 and another one to look up 100 books in 2018 I can already make some comparisons.

 Example:
 ![screenshot 2010](./screenshot2010.png)